ericholscher/ericholscher.com/site/blog/drafts/musings-programming-community.rst

 previous to staying here.
 After taking a train from Portland with 30 other programmers on the CascadiaJS Hacker Train.

-The excuse that I have for even visiting Vancouver is to attend a VanPyDay, an open source community event.
+The reason that I have for even visiting Vancouver is to attend a VanPyDay, an open source community event.

 Community